- 1. General Conditions

 Health Charities Coalition of Canada Position Statement on Indirect Costs of Research (May 14, 2007):

-While the CHS is not a member of HCCC, it nonetheless supports the position that indirect costs associated with research it funds and fellows it supports are the responsibility of governments and/or research institutions and not its donors.
+While the CHS is not a member of HCCC, it nonetheless supports the position that indirect costs associated with research it funds are the responsibility of governments and/or research institutions and not its donors.

 3.1 Adherence to Research Guidelines

 An application to the Canadian Hemophilia Society for research support constitutes a pledge on the part of the applicants and their research institutions to respect all the guidelines of the Canadian Hemophilia Society, the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, December 2010 (TCPS2), the Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council of Canada, Social Sciences and Humanities Research Council of Canada and the Canadian Council on Animal Care.
 In the event that these guidelines are not adhered to, the CHS will withhold funding.

 Completed forms required for research involving human subjects, gene therapy in humans, animals and biohazards must be received by the CHS as soon as possible; funding of successful applications for research will be withheld by the CHS until full Research Ethics Board approval is provided in writing to the CHS.
 CHS review of the applications, by its Peer Review Committee, can proceed prior to Research Ethics Board (REB) approval.